Pietro-G/Purchases-Analyzer/README.md

 The last step is to zip up the repository (exclude the `node_modules` and `.git` folders) with your changes and email the zip file back to us so that we can review your work.

 *Please do not spend a lot of time on this.
 If you get stuck, just submit what you have, and describe what was giving you difficulty.*

+## Quick Submission Summary:

+In terms of perfromance:
+1. Refactored the FrequentBuyers logic from nested loops to two individual loops using hash maps for performance.
+2. Implemented frontend pagination (I actually attempted backend pagination first, but given the code structure it proved non-trivial since I was paginating purchases before filtered)

+In terms of bonuses:
+1. I went ahead and implemented better heuristics/custom flags for suspicious purchases.
+1.1 While I was thinking about the suspicious purchases heuristics, I decided to attach and display the reason they'd be suspicious.
+2. My intention was to keep my submission to the two hour time frame I mentioned in our interview.
+I was going to use jest for unit tests and implement some table sorting but decided to rather focus on the first extra with the time I alloted to this take home over quantity.